 Learn even more

-This blog post barely scratched the surface of what you can do with our new search implementation.
+This blog post barely scratched the surface of what you can do with the new Contentful search implementation.
 For further tips, read our knowledge base entry on content search.
 There you will find more technical details as well as practical examples of how to perform your searches.